18 Stories of Successful Vegan Activism to Inspire You

 What you can try: Cooking demos attract an audience, and they empower people to create and customize their own vegan meals.
 Try one at your event and choose recipes that are culturally relevant to your audience.

 6. Dairy alternatives at Martha’s Table Free Market.
 Martha’s Table is an organization that provides food aid and other services to low-income individuals in Washington, DC.
 Each month, 700 people come to their headquarters to access their free food market.
 Robin Walker, former special projects manager of Compassion Over Killing (now Animal Outlook), noticed that the market was lacking dairy alternatives.
 Noting that 70 percent of African Americans (the majority demographic in this particular neighborhood) are lactose intolerant, she felt that they should have access to non-dairy alternatives, regardless of budget.
-VegFund agreed and provided an Innovative Outreach grant to cover several cases of almond, rice, and coconut milk for the Martha’s Table Free Market, and within 24 hours, the plant-based milk was gone!
+A VegFund grant covered several cases of almond, rice, and coconut milk for the Martha’s Table Free Market, and within 24 hours, the plant-based milk was gone!
 Robin plans to continue providing plant-based milks at this free market.

 What you can try: Be observant like Robin.
 You might just find that you can serve a community lacking accessibility to vegan options.
 Innovation doesn’t need to be complicated to improve somebody’s life.